CentipedeSully/ScrapTrawler-RIG/README.md

 "Scrap Wreckages to earn valuable resources!
 Either manually cut ships to pieces, or have crewmembers loot em from the inside, or just take the whole thing altogether!"

 Feature Ideas:
 > Manage Crew by docking wreckages and letting them work.
-Pick them up once they secure the goods
+Pick them up once they secure the goods.
-> Tugging entire wreckages to a station where that ship can be either parted out or restored for use
+> Tugging entire wreckages to a station where that ship can be either parted out or restored for use.
-> Buying and upgrading tools to scrap ships
+> Buying and upgrading tools to scrap ships.
 > Rescuing stranded individuals!
 > Customizing the RIG!
-> Jumping to mission Systems
+> Jumping to mission Systems.
 > Missions?

 Just scrap the ships ^_^